CardiDx/CardiDx/README.md

 - 👋 Hi, I’m @CardiDx
 - 👀 I’m interested in Frontend dev and Design
 - 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ i'm want to work in ittransition
-- 📫 How to reach me ...
+- 📫 My E-mail: verbitskiya@bk.ru

 <!---
 CardiDx/CardiDx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.